HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

     digital transformation and challenges in defining performance metrics.

-# Timescale for Research Project on Digital Transformation in the Cultural Industry
+# Timescale for Research Project

 This timescale ensures a structured approach to this research, with clear milestones and strategies to overcome potential challenges,